stresearch/SAFE/README.md

   - Requirements File: [requirements.txt](requirements.txt)
   - If you'd like to add another package to the requirments file create an issue here: [https://github.com/stresearch/SAFE](https://github.com/stresearch/SAFE)
   - **During evalation, container will not have access to the internet**.
 Participants should include all other required dependencies in the model repo.
+  - **💡 Remember: you can add anything to your model repo** like models, python packages, etc.

 ### 🔘 Submit
 Once your model is ready, it's time to submit: